MicroEJ/docs/PlatformDeveloperGuide/imageGenerator.rst

    raw format is display device-dependent).

-3. The raw files are embedded as (hidden) resources within the MicroEJ application.
+3. The raw files are embedded as (hidden) resources within the MicroEJ Application.
 The raw files' data are linked into the FLASH memory.

 4. When the MicroEJ Application creates a MicroUI Image object which targets a pre-generated image, the Image Engine Core has only to